QodotPlugin/qodotplugin.github.io/docs/entities.md

 Then update the configuration for Trenchbroom using the FGD resource by clicking Export File.

-Now we can go back into Trenchbroom and try to create a brush entity.
+Now we can go back into Trenchbroom and try to create a solid class.

 When loading up a map for your game config, first check that you're using your game's FGD and not Qodot's by clicking your game's name: